Fall Courses 2018

 The seminar will advance students’ knowledge of and skills at researching, analyzing and interpreting historic architectural finishes.
 Lectures, demonstrations, hands-on exercises, case studies, and site visits will consider the history, technology, analysis, deterioration, and treatment of historic finishes.
 Guest lecturers will enlarge the subject with discussion and demonstrations of archival research of finishes, advanced methods of scientific analysis and presentation of a long-term project to analyze and conserve historic finishes at the US Treasury Building (Robert Mills).
 The course will also address historic plaster with a guest lecture and demonstration of plaster materials, application, and casting for ornamental plaster.
 We will make and apply paints and other finishes in class.
 A visit to the decorative arts studio and Philadelphia sites displaying decorative painting will complement lectures and assignments.
 Bartram’s Garden, the eighteenth-century home of botanist John Bartram in West Philadelphia, will serve as a case study and subject for the final assignment.
 Pre-requisite: HSPV 555 Conservation Science.

 HSPV 748-001, Tuesday, 2:00 PM-5:00 PM

-Preservation Case Studies will bring cutting-edge theoretical debates, current issues and the latest work of faculty and guests into the HSPV curriculum.
-Coordinated by the Chair, but populated with a number of other faculty, practitioners and guest scholars, the course will sample and explore current theoretical, conceptual, political and practical issues facing the historic preservation field.
+Preservation Case Studies will build upon the philosophical underpinnings of the core theory courses and will bring cutting-edge theoretical debates, current issues and the latest work of faculty and guests into the HSPV curriculum.
+Lectures will be anchored by a series of Case Studies on a variety of traditional and modern resources given by David Fixler, and will feature an international roster of other faculty, practitioners and guest scholars, who, through their project examples, will sample and explore current theoretical, conceptual, political and practical issues facing the historic preservation field.